 - Provide opportunities for meaningful jobs around the residence, according to the person’s ability level and interest.
 Folding laundry, wiping off the table, sorting buttons, nuts and bolts, or silverware, sweeping the floor, etc.

 - Pull out popular family recipes and work together on preparing them; again, selecting tasks that are suitable for the senior: rolling out pie crust, mixing ingredients, and of course taste-testing!

 Enjoying quality time with a senior loved one helps the family caregiver to unwind as well, and provides the opportunity to create fond new memories together.

-For more activity tactics for older adults with dementia, and for the highly specialized and customized in-home dementia care services that allow family members to take time to care for their own needs, contact Grace Home Care, providers of the trusted Alzheimer’s care Topeka seniors need, at 708-286-2273.
+For more activity tactics for older adults with dementia, and for the highly specialized and customized in-home dementia care services that allow family members to take time to care for their own needs, contact Grace Home Care, experts in Topeka dementia care that families can trust.
+Call us at 708-286-2273.